qjimbo/SteamWrap/README.md

 # SteamWrap

-SteamWrap is a utility launching alternative game versions from Steam.
+SteamWrap is a utility for launching alternative game versions from Steam.
 It works by configuring Steam to launch SteamWrap instead of the game exe.
-Of course, by default SteamWrap will launch the default game as normal, but with an additional argument it will instead launch an alternative version of a game.
+By default SteamWrap will launch the default game as normal, but with an additional argument it will instead launch an alternative exe, which is typically an older version of a game.
 The benefit of this is each child process preserves the Steam authentication, allowing you to run old versions without having to modify them to run outside of steam.

 ## Features